Mohamed-Abdelkarem/data-engineering-zoomcamp-Full/02-workflow-orchestration/README.md

 Note: given the large dataset, we'll backfill only data for the green taxi dataset for the year 2019.

 The flow code: [`05_postgres_taxi_scheduled.yaml`](flows/05_postgres_taxi_scheduled.yaml).
+* trigger: a condition when met, then the flow will run on its own (can't excute it manually).
+* backfill: we manually set the condition of the trigger (some specific date).. to test mainly.

 #### Videos